 The RNS credit facilities consist of an \$800,000 senior secured credit facility (the "RNS Credit Facility"), comprising a \$500,000 term A loan facility and a \$300,000 revolving credit facility.
 The term A loan facility matures June 30, 2013 and the revolving credit facility matures June 30, 2012.
 The RNS Credit Facility allows RNS to utilize up to \$50,000 of the revolving credit facility for letters of credit and up to \$5,000 for a swing loan.
 Further, the RNS Credit Facility provides for an incremental facility of up to \$925,000, provided that it be for a minimum amount of \$100,000.
 On June 3, 2008, RNS entered into an Incremental Revolver Supplement (the "RNS Incremental Revolver") whereby RNS received commitments from lenders in the amount of \$280,000.
 The interest rate under the RNS Incremental Revolver is 2.0% over the Eurodollar rate for Eurodollar-based borrowings and 1.0% over the Base Rate for Base Rate borrowings (as defined in the RNS Incremental Revolver).
 The terms and conditions of the RNS Incremental Revolver are no more restrictive than those of the RNS Credit Facility.
-Borrowings under the RNS Incremental Revolver may be repaid without penalty at any time.
-There were no borrowings outstanding under the RNS Incremental Revolver facility at March 31, 2011.
+Borrowings under the RNS Incremental Revolver facility at March 31, 2011.